 - Pages/Screens per session

 Destination goals treat a pageview or screen-view as a conversion.
 Enter the screen name or page URL in the Destination field.
 Specify the match type as Equals to, Begins with, or Regular expression.
 If you want to track the success of your funnel, you’ll turn on the Funnel option, and for each step in the funnel, click +Add another Step, then enter a page name or an app screen name, as you did in the Destination field.

 If you want to measure user engagement, you’ll treat the session time as a conversion.
 Choose the hours, minutes, and seconds to set the minimum session time you want to consider a conversion.
 Any session that lasts longer than this will count as a conversion.

-Event goals treat certain interactions within your site or app as the conversion.
-Use the Event Conditions to set up at least one event prior to creating this type of goal.
+Event goals treat specific interactions within your site or app as the conversion.
+Use the Event Conditions to set up at least one event before creating this type of goal.

 Pages/Screens per session goals also measure user engagement.
 You can specify a certain number of pages as a conversion, and when a user hits that threshold, it will count as a conversion.

 If your account meets all the necessary prerequisites, you will have the option to develop Smart Goals.
 You’ll follow the same steps to create a goal, then choose Smart Goals from the options, and click “Next Step” to continue.